Are SEO plugins Useless?

 I have used Yoast and AISEO.
 I first tried the free version of Rank Math because it had some things that you had to pay for with Yoast.

-I still have a travel website with AISEO as the SEO plugin.
-However Rank Math has a lot of learning modules and includes new modules when they do an update.
+However Rank Math has a lot of learning modules and they include new modules when they do an update.

 So for me it is all about gaining knowledge.